 If you do drive onto an exit ramp, stop and reverse back when safe to do so.

 Emergency stopping lane only sign

-An emergency stopping lane is a marked lane or part of a marked lane, at the start of a freeway or motorway, kept free for emergencies.
+An emergency stopping lane is a marked lane or part of a marked lane, to which an emergency stopping lane only sign applies.
+This lane is kept free for emergencies.

 You must not drive in a signed emergency stopping lane unless:

 Prohibited on freeway signs mean some road users cannot enter a freeway.

 These signs list the types of road users not allowed to enter a freeway: